Beechy-92/beechy-milestone-2/README.md

 ## User Stories

 - **Steph** – *As a home baker, I want to quickly scale my recipe ingredients so that I can make a cake for a larger party without manually calculating amounts.*
+- **Abby** – *As a busy senior manager, I want to reduce the serving size for my recipes so that I can prepare smaller meals and reduce food waste.*
+- **Teresa** – *As an excellent cook from Hong Kong, I want the system to give me preparation tips for each ingredient so that I can adapt recipes to suit local tastes and cooking styles.*

 ## Testing
   ### Javascript Testing